top of page

 Disposal Proceeds

-This is the proceeds generated from the sale of the Preferred Home to the tenant at the end of the agreement minus the following associated costs:
+This is the proceeds generated from the sale of your Preferred Home to you at lease end minus the following associated costs:

 Dividends

-The amounts paid to our investors on a quarterly basis.
+The amounts paid to our funders on a quarterly basis.
 This is calculated as Gross Rent minus deductions for:

 Dividend Yield

-This is a measure of the Dividends paid to investors relative to the Purchase Price of the Preferred Home (plus purchase costs and taxes).
+This is a measure of the Dividends paid to our funders relative to the Purchase Price of your Preferred Home (plus purchase costs and taxes).

 Exit Deposit Multiple